Swansea Canal: Middle section

 The culverted section once contained a dock and the two Pontardawe Locks.
 The Pontardawe Tin Plate Works was located immediately to the east of the canal between the locks, and by 1878 was served by railway sidings which crossed the river to reach the works.
 Approaching Trebanos, the canal re-emerges from its culvert, to reach Trebanos Lock and Green Lock.
 The Pheasant Bush Tin Works beside Trebanos Lock was disused by 1898.
 By Coedgwilym Park, the canal turns briefly to the west, to pass under the B4603 Pontardawe Road bridge, and then there was another short culverted section beneath a council depot, which was the location of a lock.
 You could walk around the council depot and the drop in level between each end was quite noticeable.
+John Evans, the man charged with demolishing the lock when the depot was being constructed in the 1970s, ignored instructions and deliberately left most of the lock undamaged, in the hope that one day it could be restored with the minimum of effort.
+The council depot has since been closed, and the towpath was reinstated through the site.

-There were suggestions that lock 6 was still intact underneath the depot at the point where the canal dropped into the culvert through large metal grids.
-The council depot has since been closed, and the towpath reinstated through the site.
-Some work has been done to investigate the lock, and although the top of the lock walls were removed at the time the depot was built, what was left was carefully repointed, preserving the integrity of the lower walls.
+The infilled section above the lock was reopened in late 2023, when the local MP Tonia Antoniazzi cut a rope to formally mark the completion of the work.
+Mark Evans, the director of the Canal and River Trust's Wales and South West division and the son of John Evans, was also present at the ceremony.
+Funding of £220,000 for the project came from the Welsh Government's Brilliant Basics fund, which is used to finance small scale projects that will benefit tourism.
+Some work had been done to investigate the lock, and although the top of the lock walls were removed at the time the depot was built, what was left was carefully repointed, preserving the integrity of the lower walls.
 There was a short tramway from below the lock to Ynys-penllwch Graig-ola Colliery.
 Mond Lock was next, with the B4603 crossing the tail of the lock.
 Below the bridge is the Mond Nickel Works, set up in 1900 after the chemist Dr Ludwig Mond discovered a process for producing pure nickel.
 Nickel ore was imported from Canada, and the site was chosen because there were supplies of anthracite coal, water, transport links to Swansea, and an available labour force.
 The canal crosses the Lower Clydach River on an aqueduct, which discharges water into the river, and the watered section comes to an abrupt halt about 50 yd further on.